colinyjchung/jinnzhong/content/posts/20061108-notes-beginnings-middles-ends-1.md

     "Craft of Storytelling",
 ]
 +++

+Notes on _Beginnings, Middles, & Ends_ (1992) by Nancy Kress, part one of three.

 {{< toc >}}

 * You have three paragraphs in a short story and three pages in a novel to capture the reader’s interest.